 Portable air conditioners are great if you want to be able to move them from room-to-room (although note that if you have one that exhausts air through the window, you’d also have to remove the hose and install it at another window as well.)
 They’re also ideal for rooms without windows, such as a basement office or play area.
 They are usually quite large and heavy, but often come on castors so you can roll them around, which makes storage during the winter easy as well.
 They are also usually quick and easy to set up in minutes, so ideal if you’re looking for a quick fix to an especially hot home.

 But since they are larger, you might not want to get one for a small room since it will take up space.
-And some sources suggest that they aren’t as effective in cooling as a window AC unit for larger spaces, though there’s no definitive evidence on this, and it might also depend on the unit and brand you choose.
+And some sources suggest that they aren’t as effective in cooling as a window AC unit for larger spaces, though there’s no definitive evidence on this.
+It might also depend on the unit and brand you choose.
 (If you’re worried about efficacy, it’s always a good idea to check out trusted sources for online reviews.)

 Before we sprung for central air conditioning in my home, I used a portable air conditioner in my son’s approximately 100-square-foot bedroom, and it worked perfectly to cool the space.
 Keep in mind that if you are in an apartment or rented home, you might not be permitted to install a window AC, or may be worried about doing so, so a portable unit could be your best option (not to mention easiest to take with you when you move.)